 Asset Based Lending Cons

-Who Uses Asset Based Lending?
+Who Offers Asset Based Lending?

 If your business operates in an asset-intensive business such as transportation (the trucks or long haulers), printing (presses) and oil and gas and businesses that sell seasonal products for major holidays.
 Asset based lending is often utilized in companies that operate in commodity-based industries whose price fluctuates such as the oil & gas industries.
+ABL is also utilized by companies with longer operating histories than factoring customers.
+This is because the qualifications for a revolving line of credit or some other invoice financing option are stricter than when simply factoring invoices.
+Sometimes, personal credit becomes a factor in ABL, whereas in straight factoring it’s the credit of the businesses’ customers (the account debtors) that matters.
+That’s why factoring is a popular option for businesses with poor or no credit.

 Asset Based Lending vs Invoice Factoring